- Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Shipping pets to Kenya

-Kenya does not quarantine dogs and cats moving with their owners, provided that all stipulated conditions are met with regards to required documentation, vaccination and microchipping.
+Kenya does not quarantine dogs and cats moving with their owners, provided that all stipulated conditions are met with regard to required documentation, vaccination and microchipping.
 Generally, pets must be accompanying a passenger on board.
 Pets must also have the relevant pet passport as identification and be accompanied by a health certificate from an authorised vet.

 For more details on bringing a furry family member into Kenya, expats are advised to contact a company that specialises in pet relocations.